About Grace + Ease

 On the last day of my radiation for Stage 3 breast cancer, I knew I wanted to help others like me get through treatment.
 I realized how.

 There was no resource on the web that gave tips on how to get through surgery, chemo and radiation.
-I decided to share the information I collected on my blog, grace + ease.
+I decided to share the collective wisdom of my own experience plus what other survivors passed on to me.

 Grace and Ease was something I continually asked for from friends and family in my treatment updates.